 The resources of the Strategic Petroleum Reserve are of little value unless DOE can remove, transport, and sell the oil expeditiously and in significant volume during a supply emergency.
-SPR drawdown and distribution capability was designed to be 4.3 million barrels per day (mbd), sustainable for 90 days.
-However, owing to the decommissioning of the Weeks Island storage site (completed during FY1999) the drawdown capability for the SPR would be roughly 4.1 million barrels daily during the first 90 days.
+The SPR could be drawn down initially at a rate of 4.3 million barrels per day (mbd) for up to 90 days; thereafter, the rate would begin to decline.
 Although fears were expressed periodically during the 1980s whether the facilities for withdrawing oil from the Reserve were in proper readiness, the absence of problems during the first real drawdown in early 1991, during the Persian Gulf War, appears to have allayed much of that concern.
 However, some SPR facilities and infrastructure were beginning to reach the end of their operational life.
-A Life Extension Program, initiated in 1993 and now completed, upgraded or replaced all major systems to ensure the SPR's readiness to 2025.
+A Life Extension Program, initiated in 1993 upgraded or replaced all major systems to ensure the SPR's readiness to 2025.

-Concern has also been periodically raised about whether the SPR would be able to provide meaningful relief to Hawaii.
+Concern was also periodically raised about whether the SPR would be able to provide meaningful relief to Hawaii.
 Reauthorization legislation enacted late in the 105th Congress (P.L.
 105-388) included new provisions that would allow companies servicing Hawaii to enter into a binding agreement for purchase of SPR oil during a drawdown.
 The state would be assured some quantity of oil at a price that would be an average of all successful bids.
 The volume sold to Hawaii in this manner could be subject to certain limits.